berkeley-stat243/stat243-fall-2023/units/unit1-intro.md

         proprietary/not free)
 -   Windows-specific: *WinEdt*
 -   Mac-specific: *Aquamacs Emacs*, *TextMate*, *TextEdit*
--   RStudio provides a built-in editor for R code and R Markdown files.
+-   RStudio provides a built-in editor for R code and Quarto/R Markdown files.
+    One can actually edit and run Python code chunks quite nicely in RStudio.
     (Note: RStudio as a whole is an IDE (integrated development environment.
-    The editor is just the editing window where you edit code (and R Markdown) files.)
+    The editor is just the editing window where you edit code (and Markdown) files.)
--   *VSCode* has a powerful code editor that is customized to work with various languages.
+-   *VSCode* has a powerful code editor that is customized to work with various languages, and it has a Quarto extension.

 As you get started it's ok to use a very simple text editor such as Notepad in Windows, but you should take the time in the next few weeks